 - Preventing homelessness; and when it occurs, ensuring it is rare, short-lived and non-reoccurring;

-- Promoting collaboration and coordination of service and resources designed to support those who are vulnerable;
+- Promoting collaboration and coordination of services and resources to support those who are vulnerable;

 No single agency can solve these complex social issues on its own, which is why a dedicated City staff position was introduced to help align the joint efforts of government, community groups, businesses and social agencies to address Kelowna’s unique community needs and develop a coordinated, strategic approach.
 The ongoing strategy will continue to build a cohesive system of support that is accessible to all.
 Focus areas include:

-- Gaining insight from those with lived experience who can provide us with a clear understanding of those who are experiencing homelessness and the barriers they face in receiving community support;
+- Gaining insight from those with lived experience who can provide us with a clear understanding of their experiences with homelessness and the barriers they face in receiving community support;

 - Navigating the support system and successfully matching services to citizen’s needs – using a “no wrong door” approach so that discovering where to turn for help is not a difficult task for those in vulnerable situations;